-On our 4th and final article in the series we take at EPCOT and what it’s like since reopening.
+In our 4th and final article in the series, we take a look at EPCOT and what it’s been like since reopening.
 Out of all 4 theme parks in Walt Disney World, EPCOT has changed the most and will give you a very different experience than what you are used to when visiting.

 Of course, you’ll need to know about all the changes to the Disney park guidelines before going and how to get your park passes so you can actually get in.
 We thought it would be a good idea to share some first-hand photos from the park, discuss what the crowds and wait times are like, and let you know the best way to visit right now.

 Make sure to read our other guides to the Disney park reopenings before visiting:

 Also, before we look at EPCOT, make sure to read our Complete Walt Disney World Reopening Guide which will answer any questions you have about anything going on during the reopening period in the parks, hotels, and restaurants.